saghm/monger/README.md

 ### Starting mongod

-To start mongod, run `monger start <VERSION>`, where <VERSION> is a full semantic version of an installed MongoDB version or "system" if a version of `mongod` is present in the user's PATH:
+To start mongod, run `monger start <VERSION>`, where <VERSION> can be a full semantic version, a release candidate, a major and minor version (which will start the latest non-release candidate version with the given major and minor version), or the word "system" if a version of `mongod` is present in the user's PATH:

 ```
 monger start 3.5.12
 monger start 3.4.8-rc1
+monger start 3.4
 monger start system
 ```